wjdenny/wjdenny.github.io/content/The idea of writing across the curriculum spread the responsibility of writing instruction across all departments, instead of just the English department.md

 ---
 tags:
-  - statement
+  - type/statement
-  - teaching/higher-education
+  - topic/teaching/higher-education
-  - writing
+  - topic/writing
 ---
 The idea of writing across the curriculum spread the responsibility of writing instruction across all departments, instead of just the English department.